 Neurosteroids Therapy

 These are steroid hormones naturally synthesized within the central nervous system.
 They regulate the glial cells and neurons in the brain.
-It has analgesic properties and influences various membrane receptors, especially the gamma-aminobutyric acid, also known as GABA.
+It has analgesic properties and influences various membrane receptors, especially gamma-aminobutyric acid, also known as GABA.
 In simple words, neurosteroids can affect our nerve cells signally.
-A clinical test on 90 US military veterans on uses of neurosteroids highlights the potential of its benefits on treating chronic pain.
+A clinical test on 90 US military veterans on the uses of neurosteroids highlights the potential of its benefits in treating chronic pain.
 On evaluating the use of pregnenolone, AP precursor, to alleviate chronic low back pain, the results found that neurosteroids have probable analgesic effects.

 Corticosteroids Therapy